mortizm1988/PhD_accounting_governance/slides.md

 -->
 <!-- history of principles: https://www.sechistorical.org/museum/galleries/rca/rca02b-status-gaap.php -->
 ---
-Once the manager has decided on a set of accounting choices, the economic events ("transactions" ) are processed accordingly in the accounting information system.
+Once the manager has made the accounting choices, the economic events ("transactions" ) are processed accordingly in the accounting information system.

 Then, the outputs, i.e., the financial statements or earnings announcements, are publicly disclosed.

 Stakeholders face severe challenges in undoing the manager's accounting choices.
-- even though reporting regulation may require informing about accounting choices and their changes, other stakeholders do not have the same information set as the manager for re-computing the financial statements assuming alternative choices.
+- even though reporting regulation requires informing about accounting choices and their changes, other stakeholders do not have the same initial information set as the manager for re-computing the financial statements assuming alternative choices.

 ---